blairAJones/ShoppingML/eda.md

 From this, it can be seen that a number of phones were less than $100, which appears abnormal.
 Upon review of items' descriptions, these were accessories that were incorrectly given a category ID of "cell phone."
 So, these items were removed from the data.

-Then, a scatter plot of phones using price vs days listed was created, which an additional flag of "discount" used to highlight items that were marked down from their original price.
+Then, a scatter plot of phone listings using price vs. days listed was created, in which an additional flag of "discount" used to highlight items that were marked down from their original price.

 ![](images/items_by_days.png)